zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

 ### ZWEAG166E

-  ZOSMF authentication scheme is not supported for this API ML instance.
+  ZOSMF authentication scheme is not supported for this API ML instance

   **Reason:**